https://www.bettycjung.net/Phenomjoin.htm

 Content includes questions about what a mentor is doing at his/her workplace, questions regarding one's professional expertise, how to become certified in a specialty area (e.g., health education credentialing, registered sanitarian requirements, etc.), academic course requirements in public health courses, what kinds of skills are expected for a particular public health discipline (i.e., best evaluation methods for health education interventions, types of statistical programs an epidemiologist may need to know, etc.), to name a few.

 If you are a CHES or a MCHES, your willingness to mentor others about your professional expertise will be recognized.
 Upon meeting the objectives of PHENOM Program's Goal 3, you can earn 1 Category II CECH for each full year of voluntary service.
+As of 2025, 25 CECH credits have been awarded.

 Join Now!!!